The Best Free TV Shows on Tubi (September 2024)

 Midsomer Murders

-With 23 seasons to its name since its debut in 1997, ITV’s Midsomer Murders is the UK’s longest running detective drama.
+With 23 seasons (and counting) to its name since its debut in 1997, ITV’s Midsomer Murders is the UK’s longest running detective drama.
 Based on Caroline Graham’s crime-novel series Chief Inspector Barnaby, Midsomer Murders takes place in the affluent Midsomer county, where the eccentricities of its residents lead to compelling cases.
 While the series began with Detective Chief Inspector Tom Barnaby (John Nettles) at its center, Nettles’ retirement from the show in 2011 resulted in Detective Chief Inspector John Barnaby (Neil Dudgeon) taking the reins from his older cousin.
 Still as popular as ever, this charming series is a staple of British television, and specifically British crime dramas. —Anna Govert

 Pride & Prejudice (1995)